Claytonlax/README_Generator/README.md

  ## Installation

 In order to properly install, open and integrated terminal from the package.json file.
 Run npm install the install the required node modules.
 From there, open a new integrated terminal in the index.js file.
 Run the node index.js command.
-You are no in your README generator application.
+You are now in your README generator application.

 ## Usage